Opinion

 13

-A about 11 years ago
+A over 11 years ago

 Bill - I'm the same "A" that was defending you above to the helicopter parent.
 I also am acquainted with Chi Phi and know that it is historically gay-friendly, since even before it was 'cool,' but I agree with #9 that your language is needlessly marginalizing towards women and others.